BooketGame/booketgame.github.io/README.md

 This is a sleek online music search and player powered by the YouTube API.
 Search for any song, stream audio directly, and control playback with a smooth, modern interface.
 Simple, fast, and stylish — music without the noise.

 DM @bigwhitething101 on discord.
 DMs are open, I'm pretty sure I removed all ads for this.
+I will also update frequently because I have a lot of time and want yall to have the best experence yall can possibly get.

 ## UPDATE LOG